lvzhaoyang/RefRESH/README.md

 ### Ready to run

-To create your dataset with the blender toolkit, please go to [./blender/README](./blender/README.md) folder
+To create your dataset with the blender toolkit, please refer to [./blender/README](./blender/README.md)

 ## License